Know your rights as a Canadian air passenger10/11/2022

-- Children aged 12 or 13 are no more than one row away.
+- Children aged 12 or 13 are no more than one row away

-You may be asking yourself if you still need Travel Insurance now that airlines provide compensation for travel problems under the new APPR.
-The way we see it?
-The APPR provides consumer protection and monetary compensation only for specific travel disruptions that involve an airline.
+You may be asking yourself if you still need travel insurance since airlines provide compensation for travel problems under the APPR.
+Here’s how we see it: The APPR provides consumer protection and monetary compensation only for specific travel disruptions that involve an airline.

 1. If you have to cancel or need to cut your trip short

-- Trip Cancellation and Trip Interruption can cover some of your unused, prepaid travel expenses that are non-refundable, such as excursions or event tickets.
+- Trip Cancellation & Interruption can cover some of your unused, prepaid travel expenses that are non-refundable, such as excursions or event tickets.
 They can also cover the cost of returning home sooner than expected if something happens at your home while you're away.
 “Extra” expenses may include unexpected meals and overnight stays due to an unforeseen event.

 2. If you experience a medical emergency during your trip

-It’s important that you and your family have Travel Medical Insurance any time you leave BC, even if it’s just to cross the US border or visit a neighbouring province.
+It’s important that you and your family have Travel Emergency Medical Insurance any time you leave BC, even if it’s just to cross the US border or visit a neighbouring province.
 While you can get some coverage through Health Insurance BC, your group plan at work or a credit card company, it’s important to keep in mind that there are often strict coverage limitations and eligibility rules on these plans.
 Be sure to check these types of policies for the following:

-- High enough dollar limit.
+- High enough coverage limit

-- Coverage for the full number of days per trip that you require.
+- Coverage for the full number of days per trip that you require

-- Coverage for out-of-province domestic trips (some credit card companies or employer benefits may only apply to international travel).
+- Coverage for out-of-province domestic trips (some credit card companies or employer benefits may only apply to international travel)

 Another thing to note is that Health Insurance BC may only cover 10% of medical expenses incurred outside of BC and may not cover you for services such as ground and air ambulance transportation, X-rays, emergency dental care and prescription drugs.
 These services can be pricey and could add up to thousands of dollars.